microsoft/PowerToys/doc/releases/0.68.0/tests-checklist-jaime.md

    - [x] Disable Text Extractor and verify that the activation shortuct no longer activates the utility.
  * With Text Extractor enabled and activated:
    - [x] Try to select text and verify it is copied to the clipboard.
+   - [x] Try to select a different OCR language by right-clicking and verify the change is applied.
  * In a multi-monitor setup with different dpis on each monitor:
    - [x] Verify text is correctly captured on all monitors.
  * Test the different settings and verify they are applied:
    - [x] Activation shortcut
+   - [x] OCR Language

 ### GPO
  * Copy the "PowerToys.admx" file to your Policy Definition template folder.
 (Example: C:\Windows\PolicyDefinitions) and copy the "PowerToys.adml" file to the matching language folder in your Policy Definition folder.
 (Example: C:\Windows\PolicyDefinitions\en-US)